Getting Started with ModSecurity on Scalingo

 -

-, and that enables ModSecurity. -
+modsecurity, which must be set toon, and that enables ModSecurity. -

 Your file should end up like this:

-# This file is written in Nginx configuration language
+# This file is written in nginx configuration language

 location / {